mduschenes/simulation/README.md

 If postprocessing is to be run with `src/process.py`, then `process.json` and `plot.json` are required, or loaded settings from the `process`,`plot` fields of `settings.json`.

 ## File Formats
+All settings and data are generally stored as key-value pairs, allowing for simplified loading and dumping as nested dictionaries.

 Settings are generally loaded as `.json` format.

 Data is generally saved as `.hdf5` format.

-All settings and data are generally stored as key-value pairs, allowing for simplified loading and dumping in library as nested dictionaries.
 Some example settings and data i.e) from `build/settings.json` are

 ```python
 settings = {